Primary Navigation Mobile

 There’s a good supply of mechanical spare parts available at relatively low cost, though some more obscure items are getting hard to find – always the case with a vehicle this age.
 Specialists have their preferred suppliers, and you easily buy your own parts if you prefer.

-There are a wealth of options for upgrading T4 turbodiesel engines, as well, which can help liberate some more power and/or better fuel economy.
-If you’re buying one that’s already been modified, you need to find what was done by who.
+There are a wealth of options for upgrading T4 turbodiesel engines, which can help liberate some more power and/or better fuel economy.
+If you’re buying one that’s already been modified, you need to find what was done and by who.
 If you’re having a T4 modified, do some research to make sure you use reputable suppliers.

 9